 “It’s interesting, but it’s only one compound and medical marijuana is medical because of all the cannabinoids, not just one,” says Matt Archibald, President of Botanical Process Solutions, a company that supplies supercritical CO2 extraction systems complete with recipes designed to produce consistent, reproducible results.

-The process for THCA extraction isn’t widely known, as extraction artists are notoriously secretive about their methods.
-But for anyone curious about extracting THCA, answers are just an online search away.
+For anyone curious about extracting THCA, answers are just an online search away.
 German researchers published a scholarly article in the “Journal of Chromatography” in 2011 that discusses, in detail, two procedures for isolating THCA.

 “Both use flash chromatography and require nasty solvents like pentane or butane,” Archibald explains.
 “But anyone with a chemistry background could do it just following the directions in the paper.”